 Then strain the liquid and let it stand. - BHP

 Not entirely accurate.
 You have to let the must (pre-yeast honey-water) cool down before adding the yeast.
 Allow the must to cool to around 75 degrees (F) before adding the yeast.
 If it’s too hot, it’ll ruin it, and if it’s too cool, you won’t get any activity.
 Once it cools, you can strain or ladle out any remaining comb pieces and then add the yeast.

 The longer they left it, the stronger it got. - BHP

 True to the point that as long as there is yeast activity, it will get stronger.
-Once the yeast is done consuming the sugars, it won't get any stronger.
-I will say, though, that the longer is sits the better it gets.
-My first batch of mead was made four years ago and I'm down to my last few bottles of it.
-It's gotten nothing but more outstanding as time has went on.
-I tried it first at six months and it was only decent.
-At one year it was good.
+Once the yeast is done consuming the sugars, it won’t get any stronger.
+I will say, though, that the longer it sits, the better it gets.
+My first batch of mead was made four years ago, and I’m down to my last few bottles of it.
+It’s gotten nothing but more outstanding as time has gone on.
+I tried it first at six months, and it was only decent.
+At one year, it was good.
 It is now the nectar of the gods.